Y-Hypezin/include-a_curtain-samp/WIKI.md

 **Return Values:**
   - 1: The function executed successfully.
   - 0: The function failed to execute.
-The player is not connected, or the textdraw is not created (ShowPlayerCurtain).
+The curtain doesn't exist (ShowPlayerCurtain).

 **Example Usage:**
 ```